david-southern/BugSquisher/README.md

 BugSquisher was an iOS game I built based upon some of the early-childhood reading and phonics ideas that I learned while working on [ELF](https://github.com/david-southern/ELF).

-I was looking to learn iOS developemnt, and I thought it would be fun to build a kid-friendly phonics game.
+I was looking to learn iOS development, and I thought it would be fun to build a kid-friendly phonics game.
 The initial idea was to have bugs crawl across the screen with various phonemes labeled on thier back.
-The child would then squish only those bugs that `did|did not` create a valid word with the current level's phoneme prefix.
+The child would then squish only those bugs that did not create a valid word with the current level's phoneme prefix.
 After developing the first level, I added three three more levels with the same basic phoneme management, but with different gameplay manipulation, requiring the children to pick apples from a tree, drive dumptrucks through a sandbox to build a